merely-useful/py-rse/index.md

   working directory)
 	  modified:   bin/plotcounts.py

-no changes added to commit (use "git add" and/or "git commit -a")
+no changes added to commit (use "git add" or "git commit -a")
 ```

 The last line tells us that